memmett/PyWENO/docs/index.rst

   reconstructions of derivatives.
 These were contributed by Michael Welter.
 * January 23 2012: The non-uniform codes have been resurrected.
-* June 13 2011: PyWENO has been significantly refactored and simplified.
-A lot of code was removed in favour of focusing on code generation and an easy to use WENO toolkit.

 Please check out the documentation (below) or the `PyWENO project page`_ for more information about using and contributing to PyWENO.